Haidra-Org/AI-Horde-text-model-reference/README.md

 - The incoming files pass linting via `pre-commit`
   - `python -m pip install pre-commit` (first time only)
   - `pre-commit run --all-files`

+Additionally, be sure that there are no extra files in PRs (for example, IDE configuration files).
+You can do this by going to the `Files Changed` tab when looking at a PR.